klenndacoder69/YSYNC/source_code/backend/controllers/README.md

 console.log(person.address.street); // Outputs "123 Main St"
 ```

+Keep in mind that there are different ways of storing JSON data, such as a `JSON string`, `JSON object`, and a `JSON file`.
+There are different ways of parsing them.
 #### Try-Catch Block

 The try-catch block ensures that your program continues to run even if an error occurs.